Planning for the Application Process

 These materials will be evaluated by the Office of Student and Professional Affairs

-within the College of Pharmacy.
+within the School of Pharmacy.
 Confirmation or denial of your request will be sent

 to you via electronic mail.
 Submission of a request does not guarantee acceptance